How to sign in

 What not to include

-- Don’t include your OUCU or personal identifier
+- Your user name, OUCU, or personal identifier

 - Your name or other things that can be easily guessed about you

-- Something that can be found in a dictionary e.g. don’t use password instead Pw9wrdx! would be more secure
+- Something that can be found in a dictionary e.g. don’t use password, instead try Pw9wrdx! as this would be more secure

 - If you reset your password don’t keep repeating and just adding incremental numbers.